Scientist V. Ramanathan poses with several of the tiny airplanes that his research team used to study air pollution.

 News story originally written on May 21, 2008

-Scientists are sending tiny airplanes buzzing in the sky to find out how air pollution can impact weather, climate, and global warming.
+Scientists are sending tiny airplanes buzzing through the sky to discover how air pollution can impact weather, climate, and global warming.

-The tiny airplanes look like regular planes but they have only a wing span of eight feet and weigh less than 50 pounds.
+The tiny airplanes look like regular planes but they have only a wing span of eight feet and each little plane weighs less than 50 pounds.
 They do not have a pilot and are remote-controlled.
-But these planes are not toys.
-They are important research tools.
+Yet, these aircraft are not toys - they are complex research tools.

 The Maldives are a good place to study air pollution.
 The pollution forms a haze of particulates and cumulus clouds.
 These hazy pollution clouds are called brown clouds.
 They can form naturally during large forest fires.
-But many brown clouds are made by people.
-The smoke from power plants, cars, trucks, and factories all adds to brown clouds.
+But brown clouds are often made by human activities.
+The smoke from power plants, automobiles, factories and other sources all contribute to brown clouds.
 The pollution travels high in the atmosphere and is carried by the wind.
 In the Maldives, the source of the brown cloud pollution is India.

 The scientists wanted to look at brown clouds from the inside out.
-They wanted to understand how air pollution changes the amount of sunlight that is reflected back out into space.
-The amount of sunlight that is reflected back out to space has an impact on Earth's temperature, weather, and climate.
+They wanted to better understand how pollution changes Earth's albedo, or amount of sunlight that is reflected back out into space.
+Albedo impacts the Earth's temperature, weather patterns, and the climate.

-They discovered that the increase in air pollution has shaded the Earth.
-More sunlight is now reflected back into space because there is more air pollution.
+They discovered that more air pollution has increased the albedo of the atmosphere.
+This means that more sunlight is reflected back to space.
 So air pollution may hide some of the impact of global warming by keeping the planet somewhat cooler.
-In addition, it suggests that as air pollution, which causes dangerous health problems, is reduced, our planet will get even warmer.
+In addition, it suggests that as air pollution, which causes serious health problems, is reduced, the global climate will get even hotter.

 Last modified June 3, 2008 by Lisa Gardiner.